ibm-cloud-docs/vfsa/known-limitations.md

 * vFSA license validation requires a public internet connection to the Fortinet Cloud for license entitlement.

 * There is no access to FortiCloud or FortiGate Cloud logging and management because licensing is registered to IBM's Fortinet Account.

+* The licensing shown when ordering the vFSA is the only licensing available through IBM Cloud currently.
+All other licensing can only be implemented through a "third party".
+This includes FortiClient licensing for endpoint protection, as well as ZTNA, FortiToken, FortiEMS installed on Windows Server (this licensing is included with Forticlient licensing), [virtual FortiManagers](https://docs.fortinet.com/document/fortimanager-public-cloud/7.0.0/ibm-administration-guide/992669/deploying-fortimanager-vm-on-ibm-cloud) and [virtual FortiAnalyzers](https://docs.fortinet.com/document/fortianalyzer-public-cloud/7.0.0/ibm-administration-guide/992669/deploying-fortianalyzer-vm-on-ibm-cloud).

+   Both the virtual FortiManagers and FortiAnalyzers are currently tested and deployable through VPC custom images.
+   {: note}